TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

   <img src="https://user-images.githubusercontent.com/59691442/186625931-93c1eb04-3cb6-4cbd-b065-7482fbef4fef.jpg" alt="arnoldImage" style="height:300px;">
 </p>

-Once selected, the image will be displayed in the left part of the app with the face croped from the image.
+Once selected, the image will be displayed in the left part of the app with the face cropped from the image.

 You can then press the `predict` button to check who it is.